 2. Please describe your home community.
 Then describe an experience you’ve had living, working, or interacting in a community very different than your own, and how it felt.

 3. GCO facilitators are committed to building classroom groups capable of talking, listening, and working effectively across differences of race, social class, religion, sex, gender identity, sexuality, ability, age, and other salient identities and experiences.
 This is not easy!
-We work on it because community organizers need people who know themselves, can listen deeply to others, and can centralize the voices of those directly affected by injustice.
+We work on it because our community organizer partners need the students who work with them to know themselves, listen deeply to others, and focus on the experiences and voices of those directly affected by injustice.
+What do you anticipate this space would be about for you?
 How do you think you might thrive and/or struggle in this space?